Fiserv/developer-studio-support/docs/getting-started.md

-# Getting Started
+# First Vision API

-## Welcome to the Developer Studio!
+## Welcome to the First Vision APIs!

 To onboard into the `Fiserv Developer Studio` as a new Tenant each product must support following APIs standard.
 So that `Fiserv` will able to retrieve product API specifications and documentation.